 The following data was gathered from a report titled "The Portrait of a Common HTML Web Page" which was gathered using an HTML rendering engine they call WebSeer:

 Average size of external scripts: 11.2k

 Average size of external style size: 17k

 Many of the numbers in regard to average image files were due to how image files are normally used by web developers.
 For example, GIF images had the smallest average file size, most likely due to them being used for flat-color icons and spacers.
-The second smallest image file size was the JPEG, which are mainly used for photographs, product images and other images which have a smoother tone.
-Finally, PNG and SWF images had the largest average file size, but are considered to be more efficient because PNG retains a higher quality, and through the use of file compression they can be delivered quite quickly.
+The second smallest image file size was the JPEG, which is mainly used for photographs, product images, and other images that have a smoother tone.
+Finally, PNG and SWF images had the largest average file size, but are considered to be more efficient because PNG retains a higher quality, and through the use of file compression, they can be delivered quite quickly.